rahul-verma/joyofpython/JoPT-2Day-Live/workbook/Section1.md

 ```

 ### Exercise
-Improve the `calc_grade` function to throw an exception when a non-number object is provided.
-Run the ex02.py script by providing non-numbers to evaluate the behavior.
+Improve the `calc_grade` function to throw an exception when a non-int object is provided.
+Run the `ex02.py` script by providing non-integers to evaluate the behavior.

 ### `for` Loop

-The most commonly used construct in Python is proably the one where you iterate on a container using a `for` loop:
+The most commonly used construct in Python is probably the one where you iterate on a container using a `for` loop:

 ```python
 for element in elements:
   print(element)
 ```

-Tip: Name lists as a plural name.
-It goes a long way in the readability of your for loops on lists.
+**Tip:** Name a list with a plural name.
+It goes a long way in the readability of your `for` loops on lists.

-Python's built-in function `range(limit)` generates numbers from 0 till limit-1.
+Python's built-in function `range(limit)` generates numbers from 0 till `limit-1`.
 Hence it is a good way to generate indices, especially when you are iterating over a list:

 ```python
 for index in range(len(elements)): print(elements[index])
 ```

-There is an obvious impact on readability.
-One can use enumerate() call instead.
+There is an obvious negative impact on readability with the above approach.
+One can use `enumerate()` call instead, as follows:

 ```python
 for index, element in enumerate(elements):